 What are the best compostable nappies Australia has?

-However, there are plenty of eco-friendly disposable available these days; compostable nappies are a different story.
+However, plenty of eco-friendly disposable are available these days; compostable nappies are a different story.

-There are parts in a disposable nappy that need synthetic materials that give adequate flexibility and strength; hence, one nappy brand found a way around this issue and launched the first fully compostable nappies in Australia.
-Therefore, this compostable nappy brand is ahead of most Australia’s composters.
+Parts in a disposable nappy need synthetic materials that give adequate flexibility and strength; hence, one nappy brand found a way around this issue and launched the first fully compostable nappies in Australia.
+Therefore, this compostable nappy brand is ahead of most of Australia’s composters.